stonepros/stone/doc/stoneadm/services/monitoring.rst

   The configuration of the custom template is also preserved when the default configuration of cephadm changes.
-If the updated configuration is to be used, the custom template needs to be migrated *manually* after each upgrade of Ceph.
+If the updated configuration is to be used, the custom template needs to be migrated *manually* after each upgrade of Stone.

 Option names
 """"""""""""